 Many patients hesitate to pick up the phone to call us because they’re not sure a situation is considered an emergency.
 We would much rather have you call our team and not need emergency care than need urgent treatment and not contact us.
 It’s always best to start repairing dental damage right away.
 What exactly constitutes a dental emergency?
 Here are some of the most common situations we see:

 Dr. Todd Balington understands that accidents happen, and when they do, you need a trusted emergency dentist in Denton who can calmly address the situation and offer a reasonable solution.
 Luckily, at Denton Dental Center, you can receive the assistance you need whether you are in our office or with us on the phone.
-Until we’re able to see and treat you, we will walk you through the steps you need to take at home.
-But we also know it comes sometimes be hard to tell if what you’re experiencing is an actual emergency, if you should go to the hospital, or what you should do about the pain.
+We know it can sometimes be hard to tell if what you’re experiencing is an actual emergency, if you should go to the hospital, or what you should do about the pain.
 To help, our team has compiled a list of dental emergency FAQs.
-Should you have additional questions or would just rather talk to a professional, give us a call and we’ll be happy to help.
+Should you have additional questions or would rather talk to a professional, give us a call and we’ll be happy to help.

 There are a few ways you can tell if the accident or injury you just experienced is a real emergency: